TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/BestPractises/ConfigurationFiles.rst

 ..  literalinclude:: _function_wrap.php
     :language: php

-This is a list of those Files where wrapping is still
+This is a list of those files where wrapping is still
 recommended:

 -   ext_localconf.php (kinda fine since 8.7)
 -   ext_tables.php (kinda fine since 8.7)
 -   Configuration/RequestMiddlewares.php (fixed with 13.2)